JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 ```

+Again, the first function (for different currencies) calls the second function (for the same currencies).
 With these two methods defined, the comparison works as expected.

 ```jldoctest currency
 julia> Dollar(1) == Euro(0.83)